import-keshav/TripleA-backend-assignment/README.md

 7. **Idempotency**: Creating an account with an existing account_id will return an error.
 Transaction processing is not idempotent - each request creates a new transaction record.

-8. **Concurrent Transactions**: The database transaction isolation level ensures that concurrent transfers are handled correctly without race conditions.
+8. **Concurrent Transactions**: The system uses row-level locking (`SELECT FOR UPDATE`) within database transactions to prevent race conditions.
+This ensures that concurrent transfers are handled correctly, with accounts being locked during balance checks and updates.

 ## Error Handling